wing5wong/artisan-whs-static/source/_events/2021-03-25_tough-guy-gal.md

 ---
-title: Tough Guy / Gal Competition
+title: Tough Guy and Gal Challenge
 date: 2021-05-27T21:21:24.463Z
 ---
 The 2021 NZ Secondary Schools Tough Guy and Gal Challenge will be held at Camp Wainui, Wainuiomata, Wellington on Friday 28 May.